 What is the History of Konark Sun Temple?

 Sun temple was built in the 13th Century by the King Narasimhadeva I of the Eastern Ganga dynasty between 1238-1250 CE.
 The temple was commissioned by the king and Samantaraya Mahapatra was in charge of its construction.
-Some legend also said that the construction of this temple was started to give honor to the Sun god which gives healing to the son of Lord Krishna Samba Rao from a disease.
+The legend also says that the construction of the temple was started to give honor to the Sun god which once upon a time healed the son of Lord Krishna – Samba Rao from a dreaded disease.

 The meaning of Konark is Sun and the four corners.
 This temple is one of the best examples of ancient Hindu architecture and it also represents the valor of the Hindu kings against the Muslim invaders.
-This sun temple is also known as black Pagoda by the Europeans due to its black mask and the European sailors used this place for navigation for their ships and it is a landmark of Odisha that time.
+This sun temple is also known as black Pagoda by the Europeans due to its black mask.
+The European sailors used this place for navigation for their ships and it is a landmark of Odisha since time immemorial.